kaan-keskin/introduction-to-docker/Part1.md

 ### Docker images

 A Docker image is a unit of packaging that contains everything required for an application to run.
+An image holds instructions that are required to run an application.
 This includes; application code, application dependencies, and OS constructs.
 If you have an application’s Docker image, the only other thing you need to run that application is a computer running Docker.

 If you’re a former VM admin, you can think of Docker images as similar to VM templates.
 A VM template is like a stopped VM — a Docker image is like a stopped container.
 If you’re a developer you can think of them as similar to *classes*.